ilapatarev/4play/README.md

 Tests - I have some tests.

 # Deployment - ilapatarev.pythonanywhere.com
 I made many attempts - finaly i manage to deploy it on pythonanywhere.
-Unfortunatelly database do not work because my project work with postgres.
-For pythonanywhere.com db is mysql and I did no manage to repair it for this db on time.
-But the other things work.
+For pythonanywhere.com db is mysql, so i change it in order to work.